5-1 Volleyball Rotation

 5-1 Serve Receive Positions by Rotation

 Serve receive is where overlap rules matter most.
 Before the server contacts the ball, each player must stay in correct positional order relative to adjacent teammates: left-right with neighbors in the same row, and front-back with the player directly in front or behind.
-After the serve, players release to their attacking or defensive positions.
+The moment the ball is struck, that constraint lifts.
+Players then release to their attacking or defensive positions.

 RotationSetter StartSetter ReleasePrimary PassersNotes